What to do After a Car Accident in Colorado

-According to our Colorado car accident lawyers at McDivitt Law Firm, these tasks will greatly increase your chances of receiving maximum damages.
+According to our Colorado car accident lawyers at McDivitt Law Firm, these tasks will increase your chances of receiving a fair settlement.
 If you are physically and mentally able to drive post-accident, you may do so; getting back in the driver’s seat has no bearing on your auto accident claim.

 - Document general information from the accident.